Using the API

 Pros and cons

-| ✅ Short-lived — a leaked access token expires quickly (15 minutes) | |
+| ✅ Short-lived.
+A leaked access token expires quickly (15 minutes) | |

-| ✅ Revocable — signing out invalidates the refresh token immediately | |
+| ✅ Revocable.
+Signing out invalidates the refresh token immediately | |

-| ✅ Compatible with 2FA — the sign-in flow enforces TOTP if enabled | |
+| ✅ Works with 2FA.
+The sign-in flow enforces TOTP when 2FA is on | |

-| ❌ Requires refresh logic — callers must implement token rotation | |
+| ❌ Needs refresh logic.
+The caller must rotate the token | |

-| ❌ Awkward for automation — storing a password or refresh token in a CI secret is nearly equivalent to storing an API token |
+| ❌ Awkward for automation.
+A password or refresh token in a CI secret is almost the same as an API token |

-Method 2 — Long-lived API tokens
+Method 2: Long-lived API tokens

 When to use API tokens